Is Alton Towers Autism Friendly?

 That said, we really appreciated this new addition.
 It’s clear a lot of thought has gone into creating a space that caters to children with different sensory needs.
 A sign outside asks guests not to enter unless needed, helping keep it a calm sanctuary – something we really valued.

-The first time we went in, we had the space to ourselves.
+The first time we had use this room last year, we had the space to ourselves.
 Inside, there’s soothing music and plenty of interactive elements.
 My son especially liked carrying the weighted bugbies in the Forest and Nature section.
 Heavy pressure helps him regulate.
 After a short break, he was much calmer and ready to continue his day.

 The only improvement I’d suggest is adding a gate or door at the entrance and lowering the CBeebies Land soundtrack volume outside.
 This would help make the area more restful and ease transitions back into the park.